Meet our Class of 2009. We are proud and delighted to be able to support and provide a “career bridge” for these talented young performers.

 Desiree Alejandro, soprano, received both her Bachelor and Master of Music Degrees from the University of Houston.
 She took Second Prize at the Regional Metropolitan Opera National Council Auditions in San Antonio, and was the Grand Prize winner for the Young Texas Artists Competition This summer she will sing as an Apprentice Artist for Des Moines Metro Opera.
 Next year she will be the Artist in Residence with the Amarillo Opera in Texas.
 Future engagements include Nella in Gianni Schicchi for Amarillo Opera in 2010.

-Joseph Barren, baritone, is from Pittsburgh, Pennsylvania and is currently pursuing his Masters in Opera Performance at the Curtis Institute of Music.
+Joseph Barron, baritone, is from Pittsburgh, Pennsylvania and is currently pursuing his Masters in Opera Performance at the Curtis Institute of Music.
 He received his Bachelors of Vocal performance from the Oberlin Conservatory of Music.
 Joseph sang with the Opera Theatre of St. Louis Gerdine Young Artist Program, Opera North’s Young Artist Program, and the Oberlin in Italy Program This summer will be a member The Santa Fe Opera Apprentice Program

 Alyssa Cox, Soprano, has just received her masters of music degree from Oberlin College.
 Recently she debuted at Carnegie Hall Weill Recital Hall performing the title role in Oberlin College’s production of Massenet’s Cendrillon.
 Alyssa was a soloist in Grieg’s Peer Gynt under the baton of Vladimir Ashkenazy.
 She won first prize with the Barry Alexander International Vocal Competition, and this summer will be featured in Poulenc’s La Voix Humaine with music director Paul Keenan in Dublin, Ireland.